RohitPatil18/django-db-migrator/README.md

 The **Django Database Migrator** is a simple utility written to seamlessly import data from one database to another within a Django application.

-- **Column Transformations:** Easily manage scenarios where columns have been renamed, merged, or modified in the source database.
+- **Column Transformations:** Easily manage scenarios where columns have been renamed, merged, or modified from the source database.

 - **Column Removal Handling:** When certain columns are no longer present in the source database, the utility gracefully handles this situation, preventing data loss or integrity issues.